Apology Not Accepted

 When my kid was very little she would sometimes cheat at games.
 She'd do it because she wanted to win.
 I also wanted her to win, but I had to explain to her that this wasn't the way to do it, because everybody else wanted to win too, and it wasn't fun for everybody when somebody gave themselves unnatural advantages.
 And I explained to her that if she kept cheating at games, her sisters would not want to play with her and I would not make them do so, and that would be sad because then she would feel lonely, and I didn't want her to feel lonely.
 I did not present this isolation as something that others would be doing to her because of who she was, but something she would be doing to herself as a natural consequence to her own selfish behavior, and something that could be reversed by ceasing that behavior.
 I did this for the simple and direct reason that it was true.
 I bet most parents have stories like this.
 I bet most people who were once children have stories like this.
 It's pretty standard stuff.
 I reckon it's a part of the way children develop empathy, if they do.
 Some don't.
 They become adults without empathy, which is an adult who is damaged in their spirit and their mind.
 They're out there.

 I saw a story last night in Newsweek about how women are refusing to date men who support Trump, and how this was a big problem for men.
 I'm not linking to it.
-There will be another one of these stories today, and another tomorrow and three more next week.
+There will be another one of these stories today, and another tomorrow, and three more next week.
 The loneliness of men is a big problem for women to solve.
 The loneliness of women isn't the subject of many articles.

 I see TRUMP/VANCE 2024 signs on lawns around my neighborhood, and when I see them, I know there is somebody inside that house who on some significant level cannot be trusted, a person who is either eager to bring menace and death to others, or else is willing to allow such things in order to secure a perceived unnatural advantage.
-And I know there might be some people inside that house who quietly fear that person with good reason.
+And I know there might be some people inside that house who quietly fear that person, with good reason.
 There are tens of millions of such people.
 It's a bad feeling.

 Why am I telling you these things?
 I don't know.
 It's election week.
 Let's see what's going on.

 Blowing his mic stand is not even the thousandth most repugnant thing Trump has done, but it's notable given that his crowd is a well-scrubbed gang of mostly well-off white christian supremacists who have spent the last decade demanding the exclusion and persecution and death of (among others) trans people and other queer people.
 They claim this is is because they want to protect their children from sexualized imagery and abuse and pedophiles.
-Never mind, though, their hero sucked off his microphone and they laughed and clapped and cheered.
+Never mind, though, when their hero sucked off his microphone they laughed and clapped and cheered.
 Oh and speaking of pedophiles, I guess there's over a hundred of hours of audio of billionaire child rapist Jeffery Epstein revealing his ongoing relationship with his old friend Trump well into the Trump presidency.
-We kind of knew Trump was still tight with Epstein (because why wouldn't the world's most repugnant men have remained buddies?), but now we have the evidence in hand, not because journalists uncovered it and broke the story in the interest of the public good, but because the journalist who had been sitting on it has a book to sell, so it's shocking revelation time.
+We kind of knew Trump was still tight with Epstein (because why wouldn't the world's most repugnant men have remained buddies?), but now we have the evidence in hand, not because journalists uncovered it and broke the story in the interest of the public good, but because the journalist who had been sitting on it has a book to sell, so it's shocking-revelation time.

-If the pattern of the last decade continues, none of this is going to change the manufactured media narrative that Trump is a normal candidate running a normal campaign; none of it is going to damage Trump's support with his supremacist gang of christian nationalists, even as it reveals that what they wanted was never to protect children or prevent trafficking or any other rationale they gave: they just want to bully and kill queer people.
+If the pattern of the last decade continues, none of this is going to change the manufactured media narrative that Trump is a normal candidate running a normal campaign; none of it is going to damage Trump's support with his supremacist gang of christian nationalists, even as it reveals that what they wanted was never to protect children or prevent trafficking or any other rationale they gave; they just want to bully and kill queer people.
 But that was already known.
 The murderous intent is as par for the course as is the hypocrisy.

 That's just this week.
-Every day has another dozen stories like it, clear evidence that the Trump cult known as the Republican Party cares for nothing except for its own supremacy, the domination of its whiteness and its maleness and the violent domination of a blasphemous religion they call "christianity" and which I will not give the benefit of capitalization.
+Every day has another dozen stories like it, clear evidence that the Trump cult known as the Republican Party cares for nothing except for its own supremacy, of defending and expanding the domination of its whiteness and its maleness and the violent domination of a blasphemous religion they call "christianity" and which I will not give the benefit of capitalization.
 A small city in Pennsylvania had a Halloween parade that featured a Kamala Harris effigy being led on a chain from the back of a truck.
 Ho-hum, white supremacy and political violence with overtones of lynching and slavery.
 Par for the course.

 And the TRUMP/VANCE 2024 signs dot my neighborhood.
 Maybe they dot yours.
 They're out there.